Hello, I’m Kate

 I am registered with AHPRA (Australian Health Practitioners Regulatory Authority) and am also registered for the provision of services through Medicare Better Access To Mental Health Care Initiative for clients referred by their GP or psychiatrist.
 Clients with a current GP Mental Health Plan are eligible to obtain a rebate for up to 20 sessions from Medicare in a calendar year (January to December).
 This applies to individual counselling only, not couple counselling.

 I am a registered provider with WorkCover and Private Health Funds and am registered with DVA.
-I am a member of The Australian Association of Psychologists (AAPI) am also an Associate Member of The EMDR Association of Australia (EMDRAA).
+I am a member of The Australian Association of Psychologists (AAPI) and am also a Member of The EMDR Association of Australia (EMDRAA).

 Anxiety is normal and everyone experiences anxiety at some time in their life – before an exam, when meeting new people, going for an interview or stress at work.
 Sometimes it happens for no reason at all.
 That’s also normal.

 The good news is that anxiety can be managed effectively by psychological interventions.

 Most people assume that depression is simply caused by recent social or personal difficulties.
 However, depression is often caused by a mix of recent events (external) and other personal factors (internal).
 Research indicates that recent life stressors are not as important as chronic difficulties such as long-term unemployment or living in an abusive or uncaring relationship.
 Depression and anxiety can run in families.
 Some people will be at increased genetic risk.
 However, such genetic effects do not mean that you will automatically experience depression if a parent or close relative has had the illness.